 For over one million hearing-impaired North Americans and 20 million North Americans with some amount of hearing loss, TTY (teletype technology) equipment can be the primary communication link to the outside world.
 This type of equipment has evolved lacking the type of standardization allowing broad interoperability among international manufacturers.
-The ITU, as recently as February 1998, adopted the ITU-T V.18 Recommendation [21] to begin alleviating this problem.
+The ITU, as recently as February 1998, adopted the V.18 standard to begin alleviating this problem.
 Recommendation V.18 attempts to outline a procedure, which includes protocol negotiation, for connecting these devices.